Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 Ryoko: And what do you do now?
 If you could share that with us.

 Nelson: I am a data scientist at Amazon, and that has been my field of work for most of my career.
-I have also worked as a data analyst as a BI engineer, but mostly, I have been working in the data science field.
+I have also worked as a data analyst and BI engineer, but mostly, I have worked in the data science field.

 Ryoko: OK.
 And where did you finish your studies, like your last studies?